ibm-cloud-docs/openwhisk/actions.md

 {:gif: data-image-type='gif'}

 # Creating actions
 {: #actions}

 Create an action, which is a top-level function that returns a JSON object.
-You can combine actions into a package to simplify that the management of your actions.
+You can combine actions into a package to simplify the management of your actions.
 {: shortdesc}

 Before you begin: